Moose2Model/Moose2Model2/README.md

+The development of Moose2Model will contain on the main repository Moose2Model.
+This repository (Moose2Model2) is archived and cannot be changed.
+It was planned to make a major redesign of Moose2Model, so starting from an empty repository made sense.
+The strategy changed, it is now planned to adapt the existing solution.
+So this repository is not needed anymore.

 # Moose2Model2
 Moose2Model Version 2
 This repository was supposed to contain the coding for version 2 of Moose2Model.
 Actually it is planned to remain in the first repository.
 So this repository might be deleted soon.
 Currently it contains only test coding.
 See Moose2Model for a tool that you can use now.